White Sox Acting Manager Miguel Cairo Ejected From Twins Opener

 Cairo and home plate umpire Jansen Visconti also had an exchange on Cairo's walk back to the dugout, as seen on the NBC Sports Chicago broadcast.

-Wallner's home run gave the Twins a 4-0 lead.
-The White Sox entered the day on a six-game losing streak.
+Wallner's home run gave the Twins a 4-0 lead, the game's final score.

+The White Sox tallied just two hits as their late-season slide continued.
+They've lost seven straight games to drop to 76-78, one game ahead of the Twins for second in the AL Central.